 A brick rake is a device designed to remove the mortar between bricks.
-It is relatively simple in design, but quite powerful when used properly.
+It is relatively simple in design but quite powerful when used correctly.

 The principle of the brick rake is so simple that even those with little to no experience can use it right away with just a little instruction.

 The device is small enough to be held in one hand.
 Plus, it works relatively quickly given its small size.

 While the most common name for the device is a brick rake, it also has other names as well which include the following.